bgord/knowledge/README.md

 - Check if string is empty
 - Color console output
 - Iterate over a range of numbers
+- Bash script options
+- Print each command in a script before execution

 ### [concepts](concepts.md)
 - How to correctly namespace things?